 The AYUSH healthcare delivery system in India is bifurcated into public and private sectors.
 The public sector focuses on promoting and providing access to AYUSH treatments through government institutions and centers across the country.
 On the other hand, the private sector plays a significant role in offering a wide range of AYUSH services, including specialized treatments, wellness programs, and herbal products.
 India's AYUSH sector benefits from a rich heritage of ancient healing practices and a vast pool of skilled practitioners.
 The country's cost-effective approach to AYUSH treatments makes it a preferred destination for individuals seeking alternative and holistic healthcare solutions.
 The affordability and effectiveness of AYUSH therapies have contributed to a surge in domestic and international interest, positioning India as a hub for traditional medicine research and practice.

 The AYUSH industry in India is experiencing notable growth, driven by increasing consumer interest in traditional medicine, supported by governmental backing, and propelled by a burgeoning export market, thus affirming its pivotal role in shaping India's healthcare and wellness landscape.
-Between 2014 and 2020, the AYUSH sector boasted a remarkable Compound Annual Growth Rate (CAGR) exceeding 30%.
-Manufacturing within the AYUSH industry reached US$ 18 billion in 2020 and is forecasted to reach US$ 24 billion by 2024.
 Additionally, the AYUSH service sector is valued at US$ 26 billion in 2024, culminating in an industry worth surpassing US$ 50 billion.

 Projections indicate that the AYUSH-based healthcare and wellness sector is on course to achieve a valuation of US$ 70 billion by 2025.
-Concurrently, wellness tourism in India is experiencing significant growth and is poised to emerge as a primary attraction for international travelers seeking holistic rejuvenation and well-being experiences.
-The market potential for wellness tourism in India is substantial, estimated at US$ 19.43 billion in 2024, with forecasts indicating growth to US$ 26.55 billion by 2029.
+Concurrently, wellness tourism in India is experiencing significant growth and is poised to emerge as a primary attraction for international travellers seeking holistic rejuvenation and well-being experiences.
+India’s wellness tourism, valued at Rs.
+1,64,164 crore (US$ 19.43 billion) in 2024 and projected to reach Rs.
+2,57,237 crore (US$ 29.88 billion) by 2031, is growing rapidly due to affordable Ayurvedic and yoga experiences and initiatives like the Ayush visa.
 India boasts a diverse range of wellness offerings, encompassing Ayurvedic retreats aimed at aligning the mind, body, and spirit; Yoga and meditation centers providing immersive programs for mental and physical well-being; and naturopathy and holistic wellness destinations promoting natural healing techniques and healthy lifestyle practices.
+In India, IMARC reports that the Ayurvedic products market reached Rs.
+62,600 crore (US$ 7.84 billion) in 2022 and is projected to reach Rs.
+1,82,400 crore (US$ 21.19 billion) by 2028, growing at a CAGR of 19.3% from 2023 to 2028.

-As of August 2, 2024, the Ministry of AYUSH has certified 750 out of 1,000 Ayushman Arogya Mandir facilities for NABH Entry Level Certification.
-Additionally, 10,000 Geriatric camps are being organized across India from June to September 2024, focusing on health assessments for the elderly.
+As of November 2024, the Ministry of AYUSH has certified 1039 Ayushman Arogya Mandir facilities for NABH Entry Level Certification.
+Additionally, 10,000 Geriatric camps were organized across India from June to September 2024, focusing on health assessments for the elderly.

 On February 25, 2024, Prime Minister Mr. Narendra Modi inaugurated two significant AYUSH projects virtually, marking a milestone in India's journey towards holistic healthcare.
 The Central Research Institute of Yoga & Naturopathy in Jhajjar, Haryana, and the National Institute of Naturopathy titled 'NISARG GRAM' in Pune, Maharashtra were unveiled.